jcuadrosadriazola/nbs_model/README.md

 # Where to deploy it
 These scripts are designed to be run at Imperial's HPC.
 You must log into the server first and run this commands.

+# Paralellization
+Paralellization is done with a PBS routine (default in Imperial's HPC).

 # Downloading files
 The file called "transfer.sh" copies data from the ichydro server to the HPC.